State College, Pennsylvania: University Park

-University Park is the main campus of Pennsylvania State University, and its split between the Borough of State College and College Township.
+University Park is the main campus of Pennsylvania State University and is split between the Borough of State College and College Township.
 It is home to Old Main, Penn State's first building of major significance, completed in 1863; Palmer Museum of Art, visual arts facility and cultural resource for Penn State and local community; and Penn State Creamery, the world's largest university creamery.
 University Park is also home to Beaver Stadium, the second-largest stadium in the Western Hemisphere and the home of Penn State Nittany Lions football and the Bryce Jordan Center, home of the Men's and Women's Penn State basketball and other indoor sports and entertainment events; although these structures are located in College Township.